Meobius/datasciencecoursera/README.md

-Getting and Cleaning Data Course - Project
+Getting and Cleaning Data - Project
 ===================

 This file describes how to create the tidy data set required by the instructor in this project.